 Charge the batteries

 Your batteries need to survive the winter and should always have a healthy charge.
-Make sure you have a battery maintainer hooked up to your batteries; I use the Digital 1200 OPTIMA Battery Charger to keep my BLUETOP Batteries maintain through the winter.
-Be sure to kill the master power on the boat and visually inspect the batteries too to ensure there is no corrosion on the posts, terminals or trolling motor plug in the front panel.
+Make sure you have a quality battery maintainer hooked up to your batteries; I use the Digital 1200 OPTIMA Battery Charger to keep my BLUETOP Batteries maintain through the winter.
+Be sure to kill the master power on the boat and visually inspect the batteries too, to ensure they are secure and not damaged in any way and there is no corrosion on the posts (for non-OPTIMA batteries), terminals or trolling motor plug in the front panel.

-If you live in a part of the country where your batteries could freeze, store the battery in your home or a warm, dry place.
+If you live in a part of the country where your batteries could freeze, store the battery in your home or a cool, dry location that won't freeze.